Linlab-slu/TSSr/README.md

         data(exampleTSSr)
         myTSSr <- exampleTSSr

 * Generating a new TSSr object from BAM or TSS table files.
-To generate a new TSSr object, several arguments of the constructer "new" function must be specified.
-The first step is to provide the path and file names of input files for argument "inputFiles".
+Use the public `TSSr()` constructor, which validates required metadata and input paths when the object is created.
 Four example BAM files (S01.sorted.bam, S02.sorted.bam, S03.sorted.bam, S04.sorted.bam) can be downloaded from http://www.zlinlab.org/TSSr.html.
-These BAM files were generated using nAnT-iCAGE from a budding yeast Saccharomyces cerevisiae (Lu and Lin 2019).
-The nAnT-iCAGE reads were mapped to the reference genome of S. cerevisiae (R64-2-1) using HISAT2 (Kim, Langmead et al. 2015).
-To reduced sample file size, each BAM file only includes sequencing reads mapped to two chromosomes (Chr I and Chr II).
-A TSS table genereated from the four BAM files can be downloaded from http://zlinlab.org/TSSr/ALL.samples.TSS.raw.txt, which can also be used as a input file.
-Assuming the bam or TSS files are saved to the current working directory:
+These BAM files were generated using nAnT-iCAGE from budding yeast *Saccharomyces cerevisiae* (Lu and Lin 2019).
+  The reads were mapped to the S. cerevisiae R64-2-1 reference with HISAT2 (Kim, Langmead et al. 2015); to reduce file size, each BAM contains only reads mapped to chromosomes I and II.
+A TSS table generated from the four BAM files is available from http://zlinlab.org/TSSr/ALL.samples.TSS.raw.txt.
+Download the selected input files before running the code below.
+The example assumes they are in the current working directory:

         inputFiles <- c("S01.sorted.bam", "S02.sorted.bam", "S03.sorted.bam", "S04.sorted.bam") # if use a TSS table: inputFiles <- "ALL.samples.TSS.raw.txt"
         inputFilesType <- "bam" # set “inputFilesType” as “bamPairedEnd” for paired-end BAM files, and as "TSStable" if the input file is a TSS table